big-data-spaces/data-virtualization-primer/README.md

 ## Advantages of Data Virtualization

-- Keeps the control of the source party (department, company)
+- Keeps control by the source party (department, company)
 - Reduces the (even: legal) risk of redundant, old or erroneous data
 - Reduces the workload for copying/moving data
 - Does not presuppose or impose a single data model / schema / format
-- Includes transactional reading and writing
+- Supports transactional reading and writing
 - Allows to analyze across multiple domains

 ## Challenges of Data Virtualization